maticnetwork/Polygon-Improvement-Proposals/PIPs/PIP-24.md

 ### Specification

-Change the recipient of EIP-1559 Burn by adding a new entry in burntContract with the hardfork block number and the new address in Bor’s Genesis file to <address to be determined>.
+Change the recipient of EIP-1559 Burn by adding a new entry in burntContract with the hardfork block number and the new address in Bor’s Genesis file to (contract to be deployed).

 ### Backward Compatibility